otrv4/otrv4/otrv4.md

 ```
 State variables:
+  i: the ratchet id.
+  max_remote_i_seen: the maximum 'i' seen from the other participant.
   j: the sending message id.
   k: the receiving message id.
   pn: the number of messages in the previous DH ratchet.